ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 *REST*

 REST (Representational State Transfer) is a generic phrase that describes using JSON over HTTP as an API.
 REST is sometimes augmented with a pattern called HATEOAS, which provides a more formal set of standards to the content/payloads of a REST API.
-Absent HATEOAS (which isn t all that
+Absent HATEOAS (which isn't all that

 common), REST does not include formal or branded guidance for how JSON data is modeled.
 REST APIs commonly model a single noun as an endpoint and use HTTP verbs (GET, PUT, POST, DELETE, etc.) to determine actions on nouns.
 For example, GET/users would list users, POST/users would create a new user, and DELETE/users/123 would delete the user with ID 123.